Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 One of the most historically significant word embedding neural networks was Google's \textit{Word2Vec} \cite{mikolov}.
 It is a shallow MLP with one hidden layer, able to compute a useful representation of a word token in the form of a real, dense, fixed-size vector with a dimensionality equal to $H$, i.e., the number of hidden neurons in the model.
 Word2Vec\cite{mikolov} representations/embeddings have rich semantic content: words with similar or related meaning are mapped to vectors that are approximately parallel in the representation/embedding space (i.e., they have high cosine similarity), while applying typical vector operations to such representations is semantically meaningful (e.g., corresponds to semantic analogies between the represented words) \cite{jurafsky}.

 The Word2Vec MLP receives as its input a non-semantic (e.g., one-hot) vector encoding of a word with a dimensionality of $L$ (equal to the supported vocabulary size).
-It has been pretrained in a self-supervised manner the following way.
+It has been pretrained according to the following self-supervised objective.
 First, for each occurrence of each significant word (e.g., nouns, verbs, adjectives, proper nouns) in the available training dataset/text corpus, the $D$ words immediately before and the $D$ words immediately after the one in question are selected.
 Each such mapping from a word to its $2D$ neighboring ones in the context of each occurrence is exploited as a training pattern/label pair, using typical error back-propagation and gradient descent.
 Thus, the co-occurrence of words within a given context is implicitly utilized to learn the relationships between these words.

 The input/hidden/output layer has $L$/$H$/$2DL$ neurons, respectively.
 After the model has been trained, the output layer is discarded and the remaining network can be exploited to produce a semantically rich representation of each input word: this is a dense, $H$-dimensional real vector.
 Obviously, a very large data set is required to properly train such a model, and in Word2Vec's case that was GoogleNews (100 billion words).